Thanks for your interest in the 1Password bug bounty program! We're happy you're here.

 Where to start

 Our White Paper is your guide.
 It explains our security decisions and several considerations.
-At the very least, please read the Beware of the Leopard section (page 52).
+At the very least, please read the Beware of the Leopard section near the end.

 The 'flag' you're after is a note in the white box testing account that contains bad poetry.
 But our version of Capture the Flag is unlike others.
 There are no known vulnerabilities that will award you access to the bad poetry; there is no starting point, and it's not a game with a guaranteed reward.